Comparing Single-Head Units to Multi-Head Heat Pump Systems for your NS Home

 If you've been in the market for a heat pump for some time, by now, you're probably familiar with many of the details.
 You know that heat pumps will potentially save you hundreds on utility bills and provide a more comfortable environment.
 You know that heat pumps are long-lasting and require very minimal maintenance.

-All this being said, there is one aspect of heat pumps that is often confusing to homeowners, and that is the difference between single-head units compared to multi-head systems.
+All this being said, there is one aspect of heat pumps that are often confusing to homeowners, and that is the difference between single-head units compared to multi-head systems.
 In your perusing for a new heat pump to implement in your home (or business) the head system is a crucial detail.
-Here’s some info to once and for all help you decipher between single-head and multi-head heat pump systems, and choose which version is ideal for your specific heating needs.
+Here’s some info to once and for all help you decipher between single-head and multi-head heat pump systems and choose which version is ideal for your specific heating needs.

 What Exactly Is a Single-Head Heat Pump System?

-The most common uses for a single-head heat pump system is when you have a single area of your home or business that requires heat.
+The most common use for a single-head heat pump system is when you have a single area of your home or business that requires heat.
 This is predominantly done when finishing a basement, turning a garage into a workspace, or when adding on to a home.
 Your existing HVAC system may not be equipped to heat this new space, so you install a single-head heat pump system to accommodate it.

 How Does a Multi-Head Heat Pump Differ?

 Taking the same mantra as the single-head heat pump, a multi-head can be described as, one outdoor unit but for 2-3 indoor units.
 This means that the outdoor systems of single-head and multi-head units are very similar, but the air handler on a multi-head unit can provide heat to 2-3 different rooms.